mitchcieminski/studentgovernment/student_government_bylaws.md

 #### Section 8.
 Official Actions.

 Official Actions of the Council will include issuing Allocation Orders, publishing Recommendations, establishing Council Projects, voting on Committee Appointments, and arbitrating Disagreement Resolutions.
-All Official Actions of the Council may be passed with the approval of a majority of the voting members present with the exception of Committee Appointments which will be done by approval voting and Allocation Orders of the Discretionary Fund or the Class Events Funds which may be approved by a smaller subsection of the Council as defined in [Article 2, Sections 11](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-11-discretionary-fund) [and 12](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-12-class-events-funds) respectively.
+All Official Actions of the Council may be passed with the approval of a majority of the voting members present with the exception of Committee Appointments which will be done by approval voting and Allocation Orders of the Discretionary Fund or the Community Events Funds which may be approved by a smaller subsection of the Council as defined in [Article 2, Sections 11](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-11-discretionary-fund) [and 12](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-12-community-events-funds) respectively.
 In order for a vote to be taken on an Official Action, a motion to its effect must be proposed and seconded.
 All Official Actions of the Council must be recorded separately and numbered.

 #### Section 9.
 Allocation Orders.